mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 A 46-byte encrypted-memo is computed by AES-256 in counter mode:

 ```
-encrypted_memo = AES256Ctr(memo_payload, memo_aes_key, memo_aes_nonce)
+e_memo = AES256Ctr(memo_payload, memo_aes_key, memo_aes_nonce)
 ```

 Because only the sender and recipient can know the TxOut shared secret, only the sender and recipient can decrypt the memo.

-The first byte of the "memo_payload_type" indicates a "memo type category", and the second byte indicates a type within the category.
+The first byte of the `memo_type` indicates a "memo type category", and the second byte indicates a type within the category.

-Each memo type may specify additional steps for the recipient to validate the memo data as necessary.
+Each memo type may specify additional steps for the recipient to validate the `memo_data` as necessary.

 Memo type categories should typically consist of memos with the same or similar validation, which may also be extensions of one another.
 This is meant to help promote reuse of the memo validation code in implementations.

-Additional memo categories and types can be specified by MCIPs, and their assigned memo type bytes SHALL unique, so that all clients conforming to the MCIPs may unambiguously interpret the contents of memos.
+Additional memo categories and types can be specified by MCIPs, and their assigned memo type bytes shall be unique, so that all clients conforming to the MCIPs may unambiguously interpret the contents of memos.
 This promotes interoperability among clients.

 Memo category 0x00 consists of unvalidated memos.
+(Memos with no defined validation mechanism.)

 Memo type 0x0000 indicates the Unused memo.
-It's memo data shall not be interpretted by the client.
+Its memo data shall not be interpretted by the client.

 # Drawbacks
 [drawbacks]: #drawbacks